Hyderabad Subah: Mughal Hyderabad

 In 1707, Aurangzeb died, triggering a war of succession.
 Kam Bakhsh, who with the help of his father had been building authority in Hyderabad Subah, occupied the region and crowned himself independent king of Golconda.
 Rustam Dil Khan was confirmed in his old position as governor; however, he had been building up vast sums of money in the province during Aurangzeb's reign.
 When Kam Bakhsh attempted to confiscate this, he was met with resistance from the governor, and so had him executed.
-Kam Bakhsh in general placed great pressure on the province in order to extract money, in order to secure his position as King of Golconda.
-However, his brother Shah Alam (recently crowned as Mughal emperor Bahadur Shah, after defeat of his brother Azam Shah), had been marching southwards to confront him, and in a decisive battle Kam Bakhsh was killed, continuing Hyderabad's status as a subah of the Mughal Empire.
+Kam Bakhsh in general placed great financial pressure on the province, to secure his position as King of Golconda.
+However, his brother Shah Alam (recently crowned as Mughal emperor Bahadur Shah, after the defeat of his brother Azam Shah), had been marching southwards to confront him, and in a decisive battle Kam Bakhsh was killed, continuing Hyderabad's status as a subah of the Mughal Empire.

 The Mughal hold on Hyderabad was generally tenuous as emperor Bahadur Shah paid more attention to the problematic provinces in the north.
 The political instability of the previous year made local chiefs, zamindars, deshmukhs and the like to withhold the payment of taxes, leading to a breakdown in provincial administration.
 Bahadur Shah appointed Yusuf Khan, an Afghan mansabdar and previous faujdar of Kurnool, as governor of the province.
-The major campaign of his tenure was countering the notorious bandit Papadu (Pap Rai), who had risen to power and status during the war of succession following Aurangzeb's death.
+The major campaign of his tenure was countering the notorious bandit Papadu (sarvai Papanna), who had risen to power and status during the war of succession following Aurangzeb's death.
 Yusuf Khan was able to defeat Papadu, a highly publicized event in the empire.
 Yusuf Khan went on to deal with other rebellious local chiefs; however, his tenure was financially unstable, as his military campaigns did not yield enough money to fund themselves, and payments to his troops remained in arrears.
 Yusuf Khan died in 1711, following which the position of governor was empty for a year - it was eventually filled by Ibrahim Khan, but financial insolvency and administrative breakdown only accelerated.